StrivenWord/td_reviews/source/_posts/b5-pilot-review.md

 It feels like a real world, and it feels like *our* world.
 (Of course, the point of using the trappings of space opera is that it isn't only one boring little world, it's a cosmos full of many worlds.
 This escape from boring boring boring that still feels normal normal........)

-In doing so, tied in fantasy themes decadence civilization positive about humanity but also fantasy falling

-both affirms sci-fi convention of human centrism and works against it fantasy style

-[But it's a place -- biblical sounding -- ]
+{ But it's a place -- biblical sounding -- }

+{ It would be wrong to say that scifi setting and mythology theme is the most important thing about B5/Gathering --     CHARACTERS ARE CRITICALLY IMPORTANT TOOOOOOO }